 In 2019, WWDACT launched the Redefining Leadership exhibition with the National Foundation for Australian Women, featuring several leading women and non-binary people with disabilities from the ACT.
 You can view the photographs and read their stories here.

-Read about the history of WWDACT, as told by Board Chair, Sue Salthouse. [pdf]
+Read about the history of WWDACT, as told by Former Board Chair, Sue Salthouse. [pdf]